Skip to content

 “Distributions from an HSA, Archer MSA, or Medicare Advantage MSA”

 This form reports distributions from Health Savings Accounts (HSAs) and similar accounts.It tracks withdrawals from these accounts, which can be taxable if not used for qualified medical expenses.You withdrew $1,000 from your HSA for a non-medical expense.
 Your HSA provider sends you a 1099-SA.
-This form helps you report the distribution correctly, ensuring you pay any necessary taxes and penalties.
+Thus, this form helps you report the distribution correctly, ensuring you pay any necessary taxes and penalties.

 1099-LTC